Luxoft/qml-coreui/docs/admin/build.md

 The clones repositories are available in the `source/<repo-name>` and `build/<repo-name>` locations.
 After building the repositories will be automatically installed into `install/<repo-name>`.

-!! note
+!!! note

-  Be aware some repositories will automatically install as qt modules into the Qt directory and can not be found in the install location.
+    Be aware some repositories will automatically installed as Qt modules into the Qt directory and can not be found in the install location.

 If you later want to update your installation, you can simply run an update.